What does the future of video-conferencing look like in the new hybrid world?

-Launcher meeting room software lets you can walk into any meeting room and instantly launch your calls at the touch of the button.
+Launcher meeting room software lets you can walk into any meeting room and launch your calls with ease – regardless of what video platform you’re usong.
 Launcher is installed on the meeting room display and provides shortcuts to the most frequently used apps.
 Its simple, user-friendly design replicates a similar experience on the meeting room screen that users are used to on their personal devices.
 Your meeting rooms are interoperable, user-friendly, and hybrid ready.

 Get more out of your meeting rooms